 On the afternoon of January 31, 2020, the Garfield Elementary AAA School Safety Patrol worked the intersection of 23rd and Pine in Everett, helping student pedestrians safely cross the busy streets.
 According to patrol advisor Teresa Cecil, 10-year-old patroller Morgan deLeur made a rescue while crossing an 11-year-old girl and her 8-year-old brother.
 Morgan noticed a car, stopped on the other side of the intersection when the group stepped into the road, was now driving towards them.
 Morgan instinctively grabbed the sweatshirt of the 11-year-old girl, preventing her from stepping into the path of the oncoming car, which never slowed down or stopped.

-AAA Washington is recognizing Morgan with a statewide Lifesaver Award and has nominated her for the national AAA Lifesaving Medal.
+AAA Washington recognized Morgan with a statewide Lifesaver Award.
+She has also been awarded the national AAA Lifesaving Medal.

 Advisor of the Year